neherlab/pan-genome-analysis/advanced_options.md

 Alternatively, user can run specific steps.
   - -st --steps

-    e.g.: -st 5 6 (It supposes that steps before 5 have been already finished.)
+    e.g.: -st 5 6 (It requires that steps before 5 have been already finished.)
   - -t --threads

     number of threads (default:1)